Lara3333/Lara_2025/navigation/ideas.md

 ---
 Welcome to my Ideas Page ^^

-Here are some of my interests and ideas for future projects
+Here are some of my interests and ideas for future projects:

 {% include utterances.html %}